codefresh-io/docs.codefresh.io/_docs/pipelines/steps.md

 {% endraw %}
 {% endhighlight %}

-We have also added two extra parameters, one for the git revision and one for the [git provider]({{site.baseurl}}/docs/integrations/git-providers/)  that will be used during checkout.
+We have also added two extra parameters, one for the git revision and one for the [Git provider]({{site.baseurl}}/docs/integrations/git-providers/)  that will be used during checkout.

 The end result is that with a single step you can checkout many projects.
 Checking out an additional project is as simple as adding a new entry in the `GIT_PROJECTS` array.